-After graduating from law school, Liz Sorrell was encouraged by a mentor to become a prosecutor before entering private practice.
+After graduating from law school, Liz Sorrell (now motorcycle and personal injury attorney) was encouraged by a mentor to become a prosecutor before entering private practice.
 And prosecuting is trial by fire: An active court room for an office.
 An environment that teaches a young attorney to think on their feet.
 And a place to build a deep understanding of state and federal statutes, effectively work with all involved parties, and learn the intricacies of criminal and civil law.

 Liz tried thousands of cases as a prosecutor and gained extensive experience in front of juries.
 In 2003, her then-supervisor Matt Danielson left to join Motorcycle Law Group.
 “I was so mad he left, I sent him black roses,” she recalls.
 But a few years later, Danielson called up and offered her a job representing motorcyclists.
 A non-rider, Liz was reluctant to join the practice at first, but a motorcycle safety class later and she became the firm’s first female attorney.